rehab-saud/ASD-ML/README.md

   ```
 - Run the project.
 - Open terminal/command prompt from project directory and run the file ```app.py``` by executing the command ```python app.py```
+- Enter the localhost API in the browser.

+## Approach
+### Step 1: The Dataset
+Data gathering has a significant factor in solving the problem and this will allow capturing the record of previous cases of autism.
+The classifier can be more efficient as it will be based on the dataset from which it was built.
+This project used dataset published in Kaggle.
+### Step 2: Data pre-processing
+Data pre-processing is an important step in ML, the data requires pre-processing in order to yield useful insight into the data before feeding it to the algorithms.
+This process includes data cleaning, data reduction and data transformation in order to achieve better results from the model.
+### Step 3: Training model
+The model is trained using a training dataset by a supervised learning method, typically contains examples or samples used to fit the model which learns from these data .This involves ML algorithms that used to build a predictive model.
+### Step 4: Testing model
+The test model is used to evaluate the performance and estimates how well the model is trained and better fits.
+Typically, provides the final estimate of validating the model.
+### Step 5: Re-training model
+re-training comes after the testing model if the model does not fit well with data and has a desire to re-train the dataset to meet the goals and tasks.
+Therefore, choosing the right models of prediction and classification data contribute in building an accurate and reliable model.
+### Step 6: Classifier
+They are algorithms tending to predict the class of data.
+The classes are called labels/targets or categories, it uses supervised learning to decide which data learned from the input data.